 Articles published in HTLJ have been cited in landmark intellectual property cases, including the Federal Circuit’s opinions in Festo v.
 Shoketsu, 234 F.3d 558, 574 (Fed.
 Cir.
 2000) and In re Bilski, 545 F.3d 943, 1001 (Fed Cir.
 2008).

-The mission of the High Tech Law Journal (HTLJ) is to be the preeminent legal publication fostering legal scholarship and discourse in the area of intellectual property and technology-related law.
+The mission of the High Technology Law Journal (HTLJ) is to be the preeminent legal publication fostering legal scholarship and discourse in the area of intellectual property and technology-related law.
 The HTLJ works to build and strengthen connections between its alumni network of former editors, the professional legal community in Silicon Valley, and current Santa Clara Law students.

 To fulfill its mission, HTLJ: